 These eras are over, but the Philadelphia that remains is a living, recognizable embodiment of the American experiment.
 While it is the country’s fifth largest metropolis, it enjoys the feel of a small town.
 Our closely knit blocks of rowhomes are as iconic as the works of Frank Furness, Willis Hale, I.M.
 Pei and the multitude of acclaimed architects represented in all corners of Philadelphia.

-Everyone loves Philadelphia for different reasons, which is exactly the point.
+Everyone loves Philadelphia, Pennsylvania, for different reasons, which is exactly the point.
 What has emerged – often painfully – from the city’s revolutionary roots, the excesses of its Gilded Age, its industrial booms and busts and the many rebirths that followed is a fascinating and dynamic place.
 It is a place where the cobblestone streets of the Revolutionary era are equipped with bikeshare docks; where abandoned factories have been reopened as art galleries and loft apartments; where neighborhood shot-and-beer bars live next door to artisan cheesemongers.
 It is as it has always been – a living, breathing city with something for everyone.

 Aside from the occasional snowstorm or flooding of the Schuylkill River, there’s really never a bad time to visit Philadelphia.
 Temperatures are moderate and the city and environs offer a wide variety of activities year-round.
 As with most American cities, it is wise to keep an eye on the convention and special events calendar, since these can dramatically alter visitor volume.
 Pope Francis’ September, 2015 visit, for example, drew an estimated million visitors and necessitated the closure of city roads downtown.